 Online payment is always a risk.
 There are many frauds done every day online.

-There are some steps which you can take to make a secure online payment:
+There are some steps that you can take to make a secure online payment:

 1. Use a dedicated computer